MounaBenAli/Restful_api-/README.md

 Here is our priority objectives:
-- [Having a simple cli app prototype working on a sample of data(Beta)] (#acknowledgements) 2 - Fetching the new data and cleaning it and retraining the model 3 - Creating the AI library with a simple class that returns car predictions when initialized with a picture 4 - Creating a RESTful API  with the library
+- Having a simple cli app prototype working on a sample of data(Beta)
+- Fetching the new data and cleaning it and retraining the model
+- Creating the AI library with a simple class that returns car predictions when initialized with a picture
+- Creating a RESTful API  with the library
-5 - ORM with database to save the predictions
+- ORM with database to save the predictions
-6 - Creating a creative and user-friendly UI with the front-end 7 - Cleaning the codebase on Github
+- Creating a creative and user-friendly UI with the front-end
+- Cleaning the codebase on Github

 This project will be of great help to users who are looking to identify the brand or model of a particular car, however, it can also be deployed as a component of a surveillance system or a study to identify which cars are more popular.
 The API can be of service to car enthusiasts, car insurances, car fleet management companies like car dealers or car rentals.